Responses

 JSONP

-For JSONP requests you, can optionally pass in the query parameter name you are using to define your callback function:
+For JSONP requests, you can optionally pass in the query parameter name you are using to define your callback function:

 Flight::jsonp(['id' => 123], 'q');